Our clients will sometimes choose to change their name after a divorce or separation from a spouse or partner.

 The Home Office can refuse to accept a name change in certain circumstances, for example where the applicant has been convicted of offences related to fraudulently obtained documents.

-Other official documents which a records of events which have already taken place, such as a birth certificate or a naturalisation certificate, cannot be amended with a new name.Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
-Copyright 2013-2018 Rainscourt Law LLP.
+Other official documents which a records of events which have already taken place, such as a birth certificate or a naturalisation certificate, cannot be amended with a new name.Get Expert Advice You can contact us for confidential family law advice.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
+Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.